 Our experts will mentor you in how best to develop and complete mid-sized creative projects – whether you have existing written work or are starting out – while introducing you to a range of modules closely related to the life of writing.

 You will work on a writing project of your own devising, which you’ll develop through a combination of individual supervision and group workshops.
-In the first two terms, core modules will focus on the effective planning, research and development of your project, then on the early stages of drafting and revising the text as it develops.
+In your first semester, core modules will focus on the effective planning, research and development of your project, then on the early stages of drafting and revising the text as it develops.

-In the final term, you’ll work on your dissertation and receive supervision to complete your portfolio of writing.
+In the second half of your course, you’ll work on your dissertation and receive supervision to complete your portfolio of writing.
 You’ll also write a reflective essay on the creative writing process.